armandmcqueen/centrality/README.md

 Docker compose (`dockercompose`) is the primary local development environment.
 This will spin up all the components locally with a small number of agents.
 It is easy to add and remove agents to test dynamism (see instructions at top of compose.yaml).
-This currently does a build of the Docker images, so it isn't super fast.
-This could be improved by mounting the source code into the containers, so a rebuild isn't necessary.
+This does a build of the Docker images, so it isn't super fast.
+This can be improved by mounting the source code into the containers, so a rebuild isn't necessary - see below for detials.

 Python testing (`quicktest`) is also possible for rapid iteration, but it is preferable to do unit testing.
 However, if a docker compose stack is running, it is possible to launch an agent/webui outside of docker for rapid iteration.
 See the `quicktest` config for an example.

 There is a missing testing piece that allows us to simulate very large-scale deployments with ~1000+ agents.
 This will require external machines as my laptop isn't powerful enough to run that many agents.
-Possibly we can use a single, very large machine with docker compose?
+With an m7g.16xlarge, we can simulate a 500 agent cluster, which is useful when designing the UI for large clusters, but it doesn't really test the scalability in a useful way.

 Fly (`fly`) is the fully deployed environment.
 There is a fly application for the control plane + rapidui and a separate fly application for the agent cluster.
 There is currently only a single Fly stack (i.e. no dev/prod).